Front Page

 Click on photo for a larger image

-Owner Angela at the door
+Dog Tub owner Angela at the door

 Angela LaVelle, owner of Dog Tub, says, “Dog Tub has the perfect gift for your four-legged friends!
 Whether you are looking for treats, festive accessories, or toys, we have hand selected our favorite items from local vendors for this holiday season.
 Not sure what to pick?
 Give the gift of a clean pup or a gift card.
 We are open Christmas Eve and New Year’s Eve from 10 a.m.- 2 p.m. for those last-minute washes and gifts.
 Thank you for supporting your local pet supply shop!”